tidyverse/tidyverse.org/content/blog/orbital-0-3-0/index.md

 This works the same with [many types of databases](https://orbital.tidymodels.org/articles/databases.html).

 Classification is different from regression in part because it comes with multiple prediction types.
 The above example showed the default which is hard classification.
 You can set the type of prediction you want with the `type` argument to `orbital`.
-For classification models, it takes `"class"` and `"prob"`.
+For classification models, possible options are `"class"` and `"prob"`.

 <div class="highlight">